uva-math/uva-math-code/graduate/admissions.md

 ## Main links:

 - The Graduate School of Arts & Sciences page (with "apply" link): [`http://graduate.as.virginia.edu/`](http://graduate.as.virginia.edu/)
-- Direct link to application system at University of Virginia: [`https://applycentral.virginia.edu/apply/`](https://applycentral.virginia.edu/apply/) <code>&#8212;</code> the portal for Fall 2024 admission will open on September 15, 2023.
+- Direct link to application system at University of Virginia: [`https://applycentral.virginia.edu/apply/`](https://applycentral.virginia.edu/apply/) <code>&#8212;</code> the portal for Fall 2024 admission will open on October 1, 2023.

 ## Application Checklist:
 1. Application;